Honeycomb Cake Recipe – Babka Nyagre

 Meanwhile, preheat oven to 400F° with the rack in the middle.
 If your oven runs a little hot like mine does, you can turn it down to 350F° or 375F°.

-Butter the inside of an 8 or 10-inch round cast iron dutch oven or any heavy-bottomed pot**, then dust it with breadcrumbs; or line the bottom with parchment paper and spray the sides with non-stick spray.
+Butter the inside of one 8 or 10-inch round (8 qt cast iron pot)cast iron dutch oven or any heavy-bottomed pot**, then dust it with breadcrumbs; or line the bottom with parchment paper and spray the sides with non-stick spray.

 How to bake Honeycomb Babka Cake